JavierSantiagoSalazar/instaflix-app/README.md

 ## TO IMPROVE

-- Use a parent class program in order to maintain inheritance between the similar properties of Movies and TvShow.
+- Use a parent class Program in order to maintain inheritance between the similar properties of Movies and TvShow.
 - Improve the way categories are handled within the application.
 - Migrate to Jetpack Compose.
 - Improve the way to obtain the categories in order to make the application more reactive to the user, generating more possibilities to obtain many more categories.